-Although some report to earn huge profits from this process, others have put large investments into various crypto assets, only to return significant losses.
+Although some report earning huge profits from this process, others have put large investments into various crypto assets only to return significant losses.
 So what exactly is yield farming and how do you grow crypto profits from your investments?

 What is yield farming?

 Simply put, yield farming is a method through which investors can earn interest on their digital assets.
-By lending their own cryptocurrency back into DeFi protocols or platforms, investors provide liquidity to the market and are rewarded by earning interest back on their investment.
-Plus, DeFi platforms and protocols have also started to reward investors with their own governance ‘tokens’.
+By lending their own cryptocurrency to DeFi protocols or platforms, investors provide liquidity to the market and are rewarded by earning interest back on their investment through the distribution of transaction fees.

 Through a combination of these tokens and interest, yield farmers can start to earn a real profit from their cryptocurrency investments.